A guide to upgrade subversion to 1.14

 Initial synchronization

 During the dumpload, there is no downtime required.
+You may also write a parallel synchronization script if you have thousands of repositories.

 • Verify existing repositories with svnadmin verify

-• Create the new repo with a dump & load piped script, accomplish the first full dump & load.
+• Create the new repo with a dump & load piped script, and accomplish the first full dump & load.

 • Create new repositories in the new machine: svnadmin create <YOUR_REPO>.
-You may check the the fsfs shema with svn info.
+You may check the fsfs shema with svn info.

-• Dumload on the old machine, the persuade code is: svnadmin dump <OLD_REPO> | ssh svnuser@newnode "svnadmin load" >> <NEW_REPO>
+• Dumpload on the old machine, the persuade piped script is: svnadmin dump <OLD_REPO> | ssh svnuser@newnode "svnadmin load" >> <NEW_REPO>

 • Verify the checksum of new repositories with svnadmin verify.